agubba3/SlackTTT/README.md

 /ttt @status - This shows the game board and status of the game in the current channel.
 If no game exists, it asks if you would like to start one.

 /ttt move - Once the game is in motion, a player who is part of the game in a given channel can make a move.
-The moves are as follows: (Only these can be used as moves) -Upper-Left
+The moves are as follows: (Only these can be used as moves) \r -Upper-Left \r
--Upper-Center
+-Upper-Center \r
--Upper-Right
+-Upper-Right \r
--Middle-Left
+-Middle-Left \r
--Middle-Center
+-Middle-Center \r
--Middle-Right
+-Middle-Right \r
--Lower-Left
+-Lower-Left \r
--Lower-Center
+-Lower-Center \r
--Lower-Right
+-Lower-Right \r